 Welcome to Black History Month in February 2019.
 With the magical prowess of Black creators doing their thang, we want to talk about our favorite genre: horror.
 It’s not just horror itself but Black Noire.
 It’s a genre of Black (African-American) horror.
 These films, dating back to the 1890s, have changed the way we see the horror genre.
 In light of that conversation, we will also talk about the Shudder exclusive, Horror Noire: A History Of Black Horror.
 It features many Black horror films to date, including the infamous Get Out by Jordan Peele.

-The Million Dollar Question: What Is Horror Noire?
+The Million Dollar Question: So What Exactly Is It?